-It is possible to operate the RX chain in different architecture configurations: fixed-IF, zero-IF, scaled-IF, and modulated IF.
+It is possible to operate the RX chain in different architecture configurations: fixed-IF, zero-IF, and scaled-IF.
 There are trade-offs between the architectures in terms of sensitivity, selectivity, and image rejection.
 Fixed-IF is the default configuration and is recommended for most applications.
 With 35 dB native image rejection and autonomous image calibration to achieve 55 dB, the fixed-IF solution gives the best performance for most applications.
 Fixed-IF obtains the best sensitivity, but it has the effect of degraded selectivity at the image frequency.
-An autonomous image rejection calibration is included in the Si4362 and described in more detail in "5.2.3.
-Image Rejection and Calibration" on page 25.
-For fixed-IF and zero-IF, the sensitivity is degraded for data rates less than 100 kbps or bandwidths less than 200 kHz.
+An autonomous image rejection calibration is included in Si446x devices and described in more detail in "5.2.3.
+Image Rejection and Calibration" on page 30.
+For scaled-IF and zero-IF, the sensitivity is degraded for data rates less than 100 kbps or bandwidths less than 200 kHz.
 The reduction in sensitivity is caused by increased flicker noise as dc is approached.
 The benefit of zero-IF is that there is no image frequency; so, there is no degradation in the selectivity curve, but it has the worst sensitivity.
-Modulated IF is useful for OOK if image elimination is required similar to Zero-IF.
 Scaled-IF is a trade-off between fixed-IF and zero-IF.
 In the scaled-IF architecture, the image frequency is placed or hidden in the adjacent channel where it only slightly degrades the typical adjacent channel selectivity.
 The scaled-IF approach has better sensitivity than zero-IF but still some degradation in selectivity due to the image.
 In scaled-IF mode, the image frequency is directly proportional to the channel bandwidth selected.
-Figure 7 demonstrates the trade-off in sensitivity between the different architecture options.
+Figure 9 demonstrates the trade-off in sensitivity between the different architecture options.